 9.4.2.28 EDCA Parameter Set element

 The value of the AC index (ACI) references the AC to which all parameters in this record correspond.
 The mapping between ACI and AC is defined in Table 9-154 (ACI-to-AC coding).
 The ACM (admission control mandatory) subfield indicates that admission control is required for the AC.
 If the ACM subfield is equal to 0, then there is no admission control for the corresponding AC.
 If the ACM subfield is set to 1, admission control has to be used prior to transmission using the access parameters specified for this AC.
-The AIFSN subfield indicates the number of slots after a SIFS a STA defers before either invoking a backoff or starting a transmission.
-The minimum value of the AIFSN subfield is 2. (#22422)
+The AIFSN subfield indicates the number of slots after a SIFS a STA defers before either invoking a backoff or starting a transmission, except that the value 0 in the AIFSN field indicates that EDCA is disabled for the corresponding AC for STAs operating in the 6 GHz band. (#22422)

 26.17.2 HE BSS operation in the 6 GHz band